OpenPrinting/ipp-usb/README.md

 # ipp-usb

-ipp-usb implements a HTTP forward proxy, backed by IPP-over-USB connection to device
+ipp-usb implements a HTTP reverse proxy, backed by IPP-over-USB connection to device